tracky-ai/afdemo/README.md

 ### Sending events
 - `StartTrial` - this event should be sent as soon as deepLink was received.
 This will be called automatically if you will use Tracky.swift.
-- `Purchase` - this event should be sent to track purchase.
+- `Purchase` - this event should be sent to track purchases.
 In Tracky.swift there is a cnvenient `trackPurchase(currency:value:)` method to call this.
+Currency and value parameters are mandatory.
 Check Tracky.swift to learn more about events.